Replacement of Awards

 - The RHS case number

-See ‘Researching the Society’s Archive’ for details of how this information can be obtained.
+See ‘Researching the Society’s Archive’ for details of how this information can be obtained and the associated costs.

 When you have all the above information this can then be sent to us, together with the fee for producing the certificate.